BrandonCorey/js_129/study_guide_written.md

 ```

 ## Collaborator Objects ##
-Collaborator Objects refer to objects referenced by an object's `properties`
+Collaborator Objects refer to objects referenced by a property of an object
 - These can be simple objects, or any other objects like arrays and dates

 ```javascript